DraconDev/azumi/FRAMEWORK_COMPARISON.md

 ## 🏁 The Engineering Verdict (No Cookies)

-If we strip away "ecosystem familiarity" and judge purely on technical merit, **Azumi is the optimal architecture for the web.**
+If we strip away "ecosystem familiarity" and judge purely on technical merit, the answer depends on **what you're building**.

+### For Content-First Sites (Docs, Blogs, Marketing)

+**Astro is excellent.** Zero JS, MDX support, and island hydration are purpose-built for this use case.

+Azumi can do this too, but you'd be building some of those content features yourself.

+### For Interactive Apps (Dashboards, SaaS, E-commerce)

+**Azumi is the optimal architecture.**

 **Why Next.js loses:**
 It solves the wrong problem.
 It tries to make the browser a better server.
 It fails because hydration is physically wasteful (doing work twice).

 **Why HTMX/Rails loses:**
 It solves the problem too simply.
 It ignores the reality that users expect instant (optimistic) feedback.
 Waiting 100ms for a "Like" button to toggle is bad UX, period.

+**Why Astro loses (for apps):**
+Islands are isolated.
+Complex state sharing across components requires external stores, breaking the simplicity that makes Astro elegant for content.

 **Why Azumi wins:**
 It acknowledges that: